AP Week in Pictures: Latin America and Caribbean

 This photo gallery highlights some of the most compelling images made or published by Associated Press photographers in Latin America and the Caribbean.
-It was curated by AP photo editor Leslie Mazoch in Mexico City.
+It was curated by AP photojournalist Natacha Pisarenko in Buenos Aires, Argentina.

 Follow AP visual journalism: